Odododiodio

 Odododiodio is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 At the by-election held on the 30 August 2005, Jonathan Nii Tackie Komey (NDC) won with a majority of 8,377 to replace Samuel Nii Ayi Mankattah also of the NDC who had died earlier.

 Boundaries

 The seat is located entirely within the Accra Metropolitan Area in turn within the Greater Accra Region of Ghana.
+Mainly cosmopolitan constituency, Odododiodio’s diversity makes it a hotbed for politics. it is in the heart of Accra.
+It has been in existence since 1992 and covers communities in Ga Mashie, Ministries, Makola, Jamestown, Usher town and Kantamanto.
+It shares boundaries with Klottey Korley, Ablekuma South and Dadetokopon.